-Editor’s Note: This post is sponsored as I was sent several complimentary items for the master bedroom and all are marked as “c/o” throughout the post.
+Editor’s Note: This post is sponsored as I was sent several complimentary items for the bedroom and all are marked as “c/o” throughout the post.
 All editorial and opinions are my own.

-I’m so over the moon excited to share this master bedroom reveal with you today!
+I’m so over the moon excited to share this primary bedroom reveal with you today!
 Since welcoming baby W almost six months ago (the time has flown!), my husband and I have been spending a lot more time at home.
 Don’t worry, we haven’t become those new-parent hermits you always hear about.
 We still make it a priority to get out for a nice dinner and fun strolls a few times a week (and we just took our first family vacation to a favorite beach house on the South Shore) but we always look forward to returning home now.
 I think we’re just savoring this special time together nesting as a new family.
-Because of this, we’ve put forth an extra effort to make our home as cozy and welcoming as possible but our master bedroom was lacking.
+Because of this, we’ve put forth an extra effort to make our home as cozy and welcoming as possible but our primary bedroom was lacking.
 We wanted to create a room that felt peaceful and serene so as soon as the holidays passed and the calendar flipped to 2017, #projectpreppychic began!

 Shades of blue are always my go-to when I want to create a relaxed vibe so we decided to go with a crisp navy and ivory color palette accented with natural woods and textures to create a preppy chic feel with subtle coastal hints.
 Once we had a more concrete visual of the type of room we wanted, the (online – so much easier with a baby!) shopping began.